What to expect of a visit to the Pod

 The experience includes KS2 – KS5 curriculum-linked interactive games grounded in cell biology and the research happening in the labs below and around the world (click here to see the National Curriculum links).
 These games utilise the latest digital technologies.
 Many feature footage of scientists describing their work, and involve games based on that research.
 These interactive games are enhanced by the films projected onto the ceiling of the Pod which introduce the concepts of cell biology and medical research.
 Visitors can also enjoy microscopes and specimens from the Pathology Museum such as a human brain, learn about careers in cell biology, and debate the ethical issues surrounding medical research.

 At the end of the visit, groups are taken back to the cloakroom to retrieve their belongings.
-Our gift shop will be open at the end of the visit with a range of items available from 25p to £10.
+Our gift shop will be open at the end of the visit with a range of items available from 30p to £16.50.

 The group will then be led back to the main entrance, where there will be an opportunity to ask any questions they may have following their visit.
 The entire visit from start to finish lasts around 90 minutes.

 ‘Pod’ sessions are suitable for visitors aged 7 and up.
 A school session can accommodate up to 40 visitors (including accompanying adults), although we recommend 30 visitors for an optimal experience.
-For the 2016/17 school year each session costs £150.
 For the 2017/18 school year the cost will be £160 per session.
 To book your pupils in for a visit, please contact our Bookings Officer on 020 7882 2562 or email us at firstname.lastname@example.org.

 Book a visit